csiebler/csiebler.github.io/content/posts/using-aad-for-azure-openai-service-authentication.md

 ## Summary

 This post showed how we can use Azure Active Directory to authenticate at the [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/).
-This allows to onboard or offboard users to the service for testing, but also avoids potential key leakage.
+This allows to onboard or offboard users to the service for testing and also avoids potential key leakage.
+This is not only useful during development phase, but also when moving use cases to production, like e.g., the use case we discussed in this post: [Using Azure OpenAI Service for processing claim calls](/posts/using-azure-openai-service-for-processing-claim-calls/).